FACTBOX-Who wants to replace defeated Labour Party leader Jeremy Corbyn?

 Thornberry, 59, has represented the seat in north London next door to Corbyn's since 2005 and is Labour's foreign affairs spokeswoman.
 She has said she plans to run for the leadership.
 A strong supporter of a second Brexit referendum and of remaining in the European Union, Thornberry has said the question for the next leader should not be their position on Brexit but what their plan is for taking on Johnson.

 Thornberry joined the Labour Party when she was 17, saying she was motivated by her experience of being raised by a single mother in social housing.
 She went on to become a human rights barrister.
+CLIVE LEWIS

+Announcing his plan to run for leader, Lewis, 48, said he believed the party's members needed to have a greater say over selecting candidates and determining policy.
+Before becoming a member of parliament in 2015, Lewis was a television news reporter for more than 10 years.
+He was also a member of the army reserve, serving in Afghanistan in 2009.

+Lewis was involved in student politics while at university.
+He is now a junior finance spokesman for Labour, having previously done stints as both the party's spokesman for defence and for business.
 KEIR STARMER

 Starmer, 57, has served as Labour's Brexit spokesman since October 2016 and is seen as instrumental in pushing the party to back a second referendum on leaving the EU.
-He said on Wednesday he was seriously considering running for the leadership, and warned against overreacting to the party's election defeat by ditching Corbyn's left-wing agenda entirely.
+He has said he is seriously considering running for the leadership, and warned against overreacting to the party's election defeat by ditching Corbyn's left-wing agenda entirely.
 He describes himself as a socialist.

 Starmer is a trained barrister who served as a senior public prosecutor before entering parliament, and was knighted in 2014 for services to law and criminal justice.
 LISA NANDY